-NOW, choose 1 SKILL you believe IS most important for YOU to be the successful leader of your employees, your customers, and the BRAND of your company: 1.
-MULTILINGUAL (speaks more than one language) zone in All Leadership Actions 2.
-COLLABORATIVE (brings people together to share ideas) 3.
-CREATIVITY (coming up with new ideas) 4.
-TURF GRASS SCIENCE (understanding organic grass and flower fundamentals) 5.
-FINANCIAL (understand money & finances, i.e. cash flow, expenses/costs and revenue; capital return on investment) 6.
-ORGANIZATIONAL (develops smart plans by assigning roles and tasks for the right people; team builder; good ideas for efficiency, no wasted time nor wasted resources; redundant programs in place for back up) 7.
-CRITICAL THINKING - (ability to collect and use information to improve the company; ability to identify 'bias' and self serving 'partisan' data, i.e. the truth vs rumor and opinion; and trustworthy sources of accurate information; ability to manage short term responsibilities with long term goals.)
-8. COMMUNICATION (ability to SUCCESSFULLY listen and speak effectively so customers are pleased with your work, SUCCESSFULLY speak and listen to your staff so they understand the the role each person plays in the company's success and SUCCESSFULLY speak and listen to the people in your network).
-9. TIME MANAGEMENT (uses time and resources to focus on priorities, i.e. the most important things to get done) 10.
-ADAPTABILITY (good manager of change that take place within the company and the changes in the marketplace which affects the company) 11.
-TECHNOLOGY (understand basic COMPUTER SKILLS: billing software; social media for promoting your brand; web site maintenance; FINALLY, this is the list of EXPEC-TATIONS you've identified for a successful landscaping company:
+NOW, choose 1 SKILL you believe IS most important for YOU to be the successful leader of your employees, your customers, and the BRAND of your company:

+- 1. MULTILINGUAL (speaks more than one language) - 2.
+COLLABORATIVE (brings people together to share ideas) - 3.
+CREATIVITY (coming up with new ideas) - 4.
+TURF GRASS SCIENCE (understanding organic grass and flower fundamentals) - 5.
+FINANCIAL (understand money & finances, i.e. cash flow, expenses/costs and revenue; capital return on investment) - 6.
+ORGANIZATIONAL (develops smart plans by assigning roles and tasks for the right people; team builder; good ideas for efficiency, no wasted time nor wasted resources; redundant programs in place for back up) - 7.
+CRITICAL THINKING (ability to collect and use information to improve the company; ability to identify 'bias' and self serving 'partisan' data, i.e. the truth vs rumor and opinion; and trustworthy sources of accurate information; ability to manage short term responsibilities with long term goals.)

+- 8. COMMUNICATION (ability to SUCCESSFULLY listen and speak effectively so customers are pleased with your work, SUCCESSFULLY speak and listen to your staff so they understand the the role each person plays in the company's success and SUCCESSFULLY speak and listen to the people in your network). - 9.
+TIME MANAGEMENT (uses time and resources to focus on priorities, i.e. the most important things to get done) - 10.
+ADAPTABILITY (good manager of change that take place within the company and the changes in the marketplace which affects the company) - 11.
+TECHNOLOGY (understand basic COMPUTER SKILLS: billing software; social media for promoting your brand; web site maintenance;

+FINALLY, this is the list of EXPEC-TATIONS you've identified for a successful landscaping company:

-1. TAKE CARE OF CUSTOM-ERS (make sure every employee understands customers are always pleased with the quality of the landscaping like how the lawn looks after being cut, how the gardens are edged and cleared of weeds, etc always responding quickly and courteously to answer the customer questions) 2.
-ENSURE ALL EMPLOYEES ARE HAPPY WORKING AT THE COMPANY (good wages, great health care and benefits, pleasing, safe work environments, fun place to work) 4.
-ENSURE PROFITABIL-ITY of the COMPANY so you can pay your employees, pay the loan to the Bank for your vehicle, pay your insurance, pay yourself and investors, etc) 5.
-MAINTAIN EQUIPMENT - lawn mowers, leaf and grass blowers, etc - properly so you are ALWAYS able to complete the job because your equipment is working; 6.
-MARKET the brand of your company to add new customers to make more money CHOOSE THE MOST IMPOR-TANT EXPECTATION YOU NEED TO ACCOMPLISH for your company to be successful.
-1.
+1. TAKE CARE OF CUSTOM-

+ERS (make sure every employee understands customers are always pleased with the quality of the landscaping like how the lawn looks after being cut, how the gardens are edged and cleared of weeds, etc always responding quickly and courteously to answer the customer questions)

+- 2. ENSURE ALL EMPLOYEES ARE HAPPY WORKING AT THE COMPANY (good wages, great health care and benefits, pleasing, safe work environments, fun place to work) - 4.
+ENSURE PROFITABIL- ITY of the COMPANY so you can pay your employees, pay the loan to the Bank for your vehicle, pay your insurance, pay yourself and investors, etc)

+5. MAINTAIN EQUIPMENT

-Leadership Survey: Part TWO - The following exercise is meant to have you think about a fair and reliable criteria for judging leadership; in other words, what's important to consider when we evaluate a leader's performance.
+- lawn mowers, leaf and grass blowers, etc - properly so you are ALWAYS able to complete the job because your equipment is working; 6.
+MARKET the brand of your company to add new customers to make more money is meant to have you think about a fair and reliable criteria for judging leadership; in other words, what's important to consider when we evaluate a leader's performance.
 Whether the leader is the President of a Country, Governor of a State, Mayor of a City, a business person leading a company, the state Commissioner of Education, Superintendent of Schools, the Head of the City's School Committee, or principal of your high school, I'm interested in what you believe a leader's most important qualities should be and what we should expect from a leader when we evaluate their performance.
 I look forward to your perspective.